-- 21. We support permanent disaster authority assistance programs that provide quick and adequate compensation. - 22.
-We support enhancing, improving and strengthening crop insurance programs-without further program cuts-as a risk management tool for producers. - 23.
-We support continued funding of the Conservation Reserve Program (CRP), the Conservation Stewardship Program (CSP), Conservation Reserve Enhancement Program (CREP) and the Environmental Quality Incentives Program (EQIP); and capping CRP at 40 million acres and restoring the crop base after contract expiration. - 24.
-We support establishment of a per acre payment on CRP which limits the payment to the fair rental value. - 25.
-Any cropland converted to grassland with a prior established crop base will have that base protected until such time that the land is restored back to cropland use, and - 26.
-In the interest of good conservation practices and not destroying residue which would encourage erosion, we support allowing producers to qualify for prevented planting for crop insurance/Noninsured Crop Disaster Assistance Program (NAP) for acres in areas categorized as severe drought. - 27.
-We support Grasslands Reserve Program (GRP) contracts be allowed to qualify for livestock feed assistance in times of severe drought to reduce the grazing pressure on enrolled lands which could cause erosion. - 28.
-We support higher emphasis on NRCS technical and financial assistance for EQIP conversion to no-till and water conservation assistance, including pond clean-out and new construction, and support FSA additional resources through the Emergency Conservation Program for hooking up pasture taps, drilling wells, etc. - 29.
+21. We support permanent disaster authority assistance programs that provide quick and adequate compensation.

+22. We support enhancing, improving and strengthening crop insurance programs-without further program cuts-as a risk management tool for producers.

+23. We support continued funding of the Conservation Reserve Program (CRP), the Conservation Stewardship Program (CSP), Conservation Reserve Enhancement Program (CREP) and the Environmental Quality Incentives Program (EQIP); and capping CRP at 40 million acres and restoring the crop base after contract expiration.

+24. We support establishment of a per acre payment on CRP which limits the payment to the fair rental value.

+livestock feed assistance in times of severe drought to reduce the grazing pressure on enrolled lands which could cause erosion.

+- 28. We support higher emphasis on NRCS technical and financial assistance for EQIP conversion to no-till and water conservation assistance, including pond clean-out and new construction, and support FSA additional resources through the Emergency Conservation Program for hooking up pasture taps, drilling wells, etc. - 29.
 We support delivery of cost-share programs to the local level utilizing a network of conservation districts' non-federal employees. - 30.
-We support restoration of funding for technical assistance at FSA and NRCS to help effectively implement the farm bill.

-31. We support programs which reward producers for how they farm and not how much they farm, such as the CSP.
-32. We support cost share programs to improve irrigation systems and other methods of water conservation.
-33. We support restoration of authority to allow producers to extend beyond 15-year direct or guaranteed loan borrowing from FSA.
-34. We support reducing the paperwork requirements for young farmers to comply with beginning farmer and rancher development loans and grants programs.
-35. We support the federal government using available technology to monitor crop production around the world and report both quantity and quality to American producers in a timely manner.
-We oppose concentration and vertical integration that is detrimental to the family farm and ranch operation in agriculture, with the exception of producer-owned cooperatives. establishments.
+We support restoration of funding for technical assistance at FSA and NRCS to help effectively implement the farm bill. - 31.
+We support programs which reward producers for how they farm and not how much they farm, such as the CSP. - 32.
+We support cost share programs to improve irrigation systems and other methods of water conservation. - 33.
+We support restoration of authority to allow producers to extend beyond 15-year direct or guaranteed loan borrowing from FSA. - 34.
+We support reducing the paperwork requirements for young farmers to comply with beginning farmer and rancher development loans and grants programs. - 35.
+We support the federal government using available technology to monitor crop production around the world and report both quantity and quality to American producers in a timely manner. - 41 36.
+We support continuation of the Farm Bill Supplemental Revenue Assistance Payments 42 (SURE) program in subsequent farm bills. - 37.
+We support efforts to maximize the amount of dollars appropriated in the farm bill for the purpose of farm program payments to help farmers and ranchers.

+We oppose concentration and vertical integration that is detrimental to the family farm and ranch operation in agriculture, with the exception of producer-owned cooperatives.

-In an effort to promote homeland security and food safety, we strongly support only products "born, raised, slaughtered and processed" or "sprouted, harvested, grown and processed" in this country to be eligible to receive a U.S. label including products sold at eating
+In an effort to promote homeland security and food safety, we strongly support only products "born, raised, slaughtered and processed" or "sprouted, harvested, grown and processed" in this country to be eligible to receive a U.S. label including products sold at eating establishments.